wwivbbs/docs/docs/wwivedit.md

 Your install is done.
 To set WWIVEdit as your editor, at the Main Menu go to "D" defaults and using option "9" change your fullscreen editor.

-When you run install, this will be added to your external editors section in INIT.EXE
+When you run install, this will be added to your external editors section in wwivconfig.exe
 ```
 ┌───────────────────────────────────────────── External Editor Configuration ┐
 │ Description       : WWIVEdit -- Highly Recommended                         │